 In an old terrace house, Chester White feels like a home kitchen—a “locals lounge room”, if you will.
 It doesn’t really follow any style, with a menu packed with an eclectic assortment of dishes from across Europe, but it ties it all together with an emphasis on good times and non-stop country music.

-As the name may suggest, this Potts Point restaurant is meat-forward, so grab yourself a platter of your choosing piled high with cheese, pickled veg, olives, and fruit—and get grazing.
-Book online.
+Their menu changes seasonally, but ass the name may suggest, this Potts Point restaurant is meat-forward, so grab yourself a platter of your choosing piled high with cheese, pickled veg, olives, and fruit—and get grazing.

 Chaco Bar